 1. In the following situations, the income of a parent is NOT deemed to a child:

 a.
 The child is not eligible for SSI, but is participating in a foster care or adoption subsidy program administered by the State.

 b.
 The child is seeking LTSS through the Katie Beckett eligibility option in accordance with the Medicaid Code of Administrative Rules, Global Consumer Choice Waiver.

 2. Deeming Rules: The amount of income deemed from parent to child requires a multi-step calculation of income that must be followed in the sequence below:

 a.
-The earned and unearned income of the parents of the applicant child is calculated allowing the standard exclusions EXCEPT for the standard $20 and $65 plus one-half disregards.
+The earned and unearned income of the parents of the applicant child is calculated allowing the standard exclusions EXCEPT for the standard twenty dollar ($20) and sixty-five dollar ($65) plus one half (1/2) disregards.

 b.
 The living allowance allocated to NAPP children is determined by multiplying their number by the deeming standard.
 Any children receiving SSI or RI Works cash assistance are not included in this calculation.
 The income of each NAPP child is deducted from this sum, if any.

 c.
 The total of the unearned income of the parents is calculated and then any remaining allowance for NAPP children in the household not met by their own income is subtracted.